TheThingsNetwork/lorawan-stack/doc/content/devices/best-practices/_index.md

 Limit the frequency of your transmissions to the minimum possible.
 Can you sample data once a day?
 Or even less?

 Encode messages as efficiently as possible.
-Shorter messages means shorter transmission time.
+Shorter messages mean shorter transmission time.

+Avoid confirmed uplink messages.
+Confirmed uplinks should only be used in the case where 100% assurance of transmission is necessary, e.g. alarms.

 The duty cycle of radio devices is often regulated by government.
 If this is the case, the duty cycle is commonly set to 1%, but make sure to check the regulations of your local government to be sure.